infphyny/FpgaRiscV/README.md

    * Install fusesoc

 ## ** Deca RiscV soc properties **
-* Vexriscv cpu with Wishbone bus.
+* VexRiscv cpu with Wishbone bus.
 * Pinout in data/Deca/pinmap.tcl
 * Frequency: 75 MHz
 * Ram: 128k
+* KEY0 is wired to reset.
-* Uart RX need to be connected or pull high, otherwise Uart tx will be halted.
+* Uart RX need to be connected or pull high, otherwise Uart tx will be halted (SpinalHDL Uart implementation feature).
 * To modify frequency, go in rtl/Deca/pll, execute quartus then choose pll for MAX10 and overwrite pll.v
 * If frequency is changed, modify the fixed frequency in WbUart.scala and regenerate the WishboneUartCtrl.v to keep 115200 baud rate.
+* To modify the ram size: Modify RAM_SIZE in Makefiles.
+Adjust gp and sp in crt0.S.
+Modify mem size in Deca.core.

 ## ** Trying an example **
 * in sw/Deca/"example folder"/